szlaci3/travel-magazine/README.md

 Redux vs Dva: dva works well with umi and it was initially included.

 The "users" and "articles" state variables are managed globally, using the "dva" package to create a store and reducers.
-These variables are needed in both pages: Dashboard and Articles.
+These variables are needed in both pages: Dashboard and Article.
 The store performs the corresponding side effects to load data through APIs.

 Articles will consume the store data, but if the article is opened from a shared link, the empty store will cause the APIs to be called.